jlapeyre/PrimeSieve.jl/README.md

 # PrimeSieve

-This package provides functions related to prime numbers, mostly for efficiently generating and counting primes.
+This package provides functions related to prime numbers and factoring, mostly for generating and counting primes and factoring integers.
+This package uses some of the fastest open-source libraries for these functions.
+The name `Primes` would be better, but that might cause collisions.

 See [LICENSE.md](../master/LICENSE.md) for links to the authors of the tables and the libraries used in this package.

-I am unaware of binaries of libprimesieve and libprimecount for Windows and OSX, so these are not installed automatically.
+I am unaware of binaries of libprimesieve and libprimecount for Windows and OSX, so there is no easy installation for these platforms.

 This is not a registered package, and it has a non-registered dependency.
 You can install it (at least on Unix) with